 The City provides domestic water for all properties located within its boundaries.
 Domestic water is provided through the Suisun-Solano Water Authority (SSWA).
-Suisun City and Solano Irrigation District (SID) formed a Joint Exercise of Powers Agreement in 1976 to provide a long term water supply for the City.
-In 1990, the partnership became a full Joint Powers Authority named the Suisun-Solano Water Authority (SSWA), resulting in reconstruction and modernization of the old Suisun Water System.
+Suisun City and Solano Irrigation District (SID) formed a Joint Exercise of Powers Agreement in 1976 to provide a long-term water supply for the City.
+In 1990, the partnership became a full Joint Powers Authority named the SSWA, resulting in the reconstruction and modernization of the old Suisun Water System.

-The City handles the local billing and requests for water and sewer service; the SID delivers the water to the meter of each property.
+The City handles the local billing and requests for water and sewer service and the SID delivers water to the meter of each property.
 The SSWA Board, which consists of the City Council and the SID Board, provides policy direction for SSWA (Suisun City).